You Better Work!

 This information only tells you part of the story.
 You certainly can derive useful information from the recorded works, particularly when directly compared to the prior races.
 How were they working before each race?
 Do any patterns emerge with distance, for example if the horse was stretching out to a longer distance in their last race did the trainer give them any endurance works?
 Do they tend to fire a bullet prior to a good or bad effort?
 Trend spotting is the handicappers friend.

-Here’s an example: 2010 Derby hopeful Endorsement:
+Here’s an example:

 Endorsement's recent workouts

-I’ve underlined the works that were prior to his most recent races.
+I’ve underlined the works that were prior to Endorsement’s most recent races.
 If you look at the work pattern before his Feb 20 race where he broke his maiden, you’ll see that both works were nothing special.
 But the work right after that race was a few seconds faster followed up two longer works with marked improvement.
 Whether he just came to life on his own after his maiden win or his trainer designed the works to push him harder, it wasn’t hard to see that this was a colt on the improve.
 That doesn’t always translate into a win or even a good performance!
 Like everything else it’s only one piece of the puzzle, but in combination with other considerations it can help determine who’s ready to step-up or or not.

 A Little Extra Help